How to Develop Her Sense of Self

 Do you build happy friendships mostly phone-to-phone, or face-to-face?

-I don’t want Lucy getting accustomed to taking selfies at a young age.
+I don’t want her getting accustomed to taking selfies at a young age.
 There’s so much more to record and notice all around.

 After all, life is much happier and healthier when you put others in the center of the lens, and not yourself.